katmiller00/Python-Projects/Google Data Trends (Visualizing Time Series)/README.md

 # Google Trends Data - Resampling and Visualizing Time Series with Matplotlib
-This analysis investigates the relationship between Google search trends and financial data.
-The objective is to determine whether the popularity of certain search terms corresponds to trends in stock prices or economic indicators.
+This notebook provides a comprehensive guide to analyzing the relationship between Google search trends and financial data.
+We aim to identify patterns that correlate search popularity with stock prices and economic indicators, focusing on Bitcoin, Tesla, and unemployment rates.

 ## Concepts Utilized
 - Data Exploration - Making Sense of Google Search Data